All the White Claw Hard Seltzer Flavors Ranked

 I’ll be honest — I was afraid to try this flavor.
 I’m just not a huge lime girl, and I typically avoid adding it to my drinks and snacks (except guac, of course).
 I’ll even drink a Corona sans the traditional lime wedge — a beer sin, I know, but that’s a story for another day.

 However, the Natural Lime White Claw was a great surprise.
 It’s super refreshing, and the zesty lime flavor isn’t aggressive.
-In fact, you can barely taste the alcohol!
 I’d drink this on the reg or even add it to other mixed drinks.
 Margaritas, anyone?

 Listen, I love a good grapefruit.
 Whether it’s grapefruit-flavored sparkling water or a grapefruit IPA, I’ll happily down it.
 I had high hopes for the Ruby Grapefruit White Claw, but, unfortunately, it fell short.
 This White Claw flavor definitely boasted hints of grapefruit, but it just wasn’t enough.
 I was really hoping for *more* grapefruit flavor, but overall it tasted pretty bland.

-Pure is the newest White Claw Hard Seltzer flavor to hit the market.
-Available for a limited time, this crisp drink is unflavored and was launched as an alternative to a vodka soda.
+Pure, White Claw's unflavored offering, was launched as an alternative to a vodka soda.
 So, how does it compare?
 I mean, White Claw absolutely accomplished their goal.
 The Pure “anti-flavor” tastes like a vodka soda, only a bit more watered down.
 This drink isn’t bad by any means.
 None of the White Claw flavors are bad!
 It’s just not my cup of hard seltzer.